 sexABILITIES offers clients a safe and welcoming environment to explore the challenges they face in relationships, intimacy, sexuality, and sex that may be compounded by disability.
 Some issues we frequently address include but are not limited to: communication, emotional expression, intimacy techniques (positioning).
 Physical disability affects the entire human body and has the potential to lead to emotional and psychological burdens.
 At sexABILITIES, we utilize various modalities and techniques in effort to assist our clients to obtain a healthy intimate lifestyle.

-· Explore the impact of SCI on sexual health and participation
+· Explore the impact of disability on sexual health and participation

 · The importance of healthy relationships and sexual health